Fallstudien über AIIB finanzierte Projekte

 Project Details: This Project aims to strengthen the power transmission and generation of energy to provide electricity to Tamil Nadu region.

-Resettlement: Under the ADB SPS, the Project is classified Category B for Environmental and Involuntary Resettlement.
+Project concerns: Under the ADB SPS, the Project is classified Category B for Environmental and Involuntary Resettlement, therefore resettlement is likely to occur.

 CSO reports and organizations monitoring: CFA